ganbuan/CyberNotebook/README.md

 ### 1. Broken Access Control
 Broken access control allows attackers to bypass authorisation, which gives them access to sensitive data or perform tasks they should not be able to.

-An example of this is <i>Insecure Direct Object Referencing (IDOR)</i>, which is an access control vulnerability where Direct Object References are exposed in a URL (e.g. https://bank.thm/account?id=111111).
+An example of this is *Insecure Direct Object Referencing (IDOR)*, which is an access control vulnerability where Direct Object References are exposed in a URL (e.g. https://bank.thm/account?id=111111).
 These objects can be files, users, account numbers, etc.

 ### 2. Cryptographic Failures
 A cryptographic failure arises from the misuse/lack of cryptographic algorithms for protecting sensitive information (i.e. data in transit, data at rest).
 These result in the divulging of sensitive data linked to customers (e.g. names, DoBs, financial information, credentials).